| Last Updated: February 22nd, 2024 | Reviewed By: Elina Ansary

-Vivaia has expanded its sizing to include US and UK sizes since I got my pair.
-In my experience, my Vivaias fit true to size, if not slightly roomy.
+VIVAIA has expanded its sizing to include US and UK sizes since we got our first pair in 2022.
+In my experience, our VIVAIAs fit true to size, if not slightly roomy.

 The co-founder and brand director is Marina Chen, and the company’s headquarters are in London.

 For North America, shipping times should be between six and 13 days.
-I received my shoes about a week after ordering.
+We’ve received all four pairs of our shoes about a week after ordering.

 The PU foam insoles are odor-fighting, thanks to an herbal infusion.
-I’ve worn my pair of shoes very frequently over the past nine months and they still don’t smell!
+We’ve worn our pair of VIVAIAs very frequently over the past two years, and they still don’t smell!

 ABOUT THE AUTHOR

 Mimi McFadden grew up in Santa Cruz, California, and founded The Atlas Heart in 2013.
 Starting in 2020, she began testing new footwear to find that perfect balance of style, comfort, and versatility that’s so important for travel.
 In just a few years, she has tested over 30 shoe brands as the main footwear tester at The Atlas Heart and is always on the lookout for more trendy new shoes to try out.
 Mimi knows that no gear’s quite as important as what you wear on your feet, which is why she puts so much time, effort, and methodical testing into her shoe recommendations.